WyLyu/UPOsHam/README.md

 References
 ----------

-De Leon, Nelson, and B. J. Berne.
+De Leon, N., and B. J. Berne.
 1981.
 “Intramolecular Rate Process:
 Isomerization Dynamics and the Transition to Chaos.” *The Journal of Chemical Physics* 75 (7): 3495–3510. <https://doi.org/10.1063/1.442459>.